 A study by LEND EDU revealed that 10% of LinkedIn profiles are entirely untrue, while 34% tend to lie just a little.
 Most of the dishonesty can be found in the skills section because this is harder to prove than the details about work history.

-Furthermore, the use of fake profiles by hackers who want to gain access to businesses and personal data is on the rise.
+Furthermore, the use of fake profiles of hackers who want to gain access to businesses and personal data is on the rise.
 In the past, they were easy to spot with stock images, but the quality has since improved, and it’s more difficult to differentiate it from the real thing.

 According to Mike Brown, a Research Analyst on the study, recruiters should approach with caution if a candidate has all the skills they’re looking for because there is a 55% chance that at least one of those skills was fabricated to boost their profile.